sfwatergit/aoc/README.md

-# Sid's Collection of Advent of Code Solutions (attempts)
+# Sid's Collection of Advent of Code Solutions

 Written in Python.
 Organized by year/day